Senzing/code-snippets-v4/java/README.md

 # Java Snippets

 The Java snippets are contained in the `snippets` directory under various Java package directories.

+## Building
-They can built using the `pom.xml` in this directory using `mvn package`.
-The result will be the `sz-sdk-snippets.jar` file ni the `target` directory.
+The Java snippets can built using the `pom.xml` in this directory using `mvn package`.
+The result will be the `sz-sdk-snippets.jar` file in the `target` directory.

+## Running

 There are several ways to run the code snippets.

-## Run Directly
+### Run Directly

 You may run any individual Snippet class directly providing you have a Senzing repository to run it with and the `SENZING_ENGINE_CONFIGURATION_JSON` environment variable set for connecting to that repository.
-Many of the snippets will find a default data file to run with if run from this directory, but also allow the caller to use a different data file if given by the first command-line arguemnt.
+Many of the snippets will find a default data file to run with if run from this directory, but also allow the caller to use a different data file if given by the first command-line argument.

 1. Run a snippet that takes no command-line arguments.
     ```